wilsonmar/wilsonmar.github.io/_posts/2016-11-24-iot-apprentice.md

 <a name="DroneFlights"></a>

-### PRODUCT 14 - Custom drone flights
+### SOLUTION 14 - Custom drone flights

-MAKE FOR SALE: A device that can move on its own, custom configured to your needs.
+A device that can move on its own, custom configured to your needs.

 0. Evaluate various drones (costs vs. advantages)